CyberOneTechnologies/LastWar/README.md

 # Discord Bots Repository

-This repository contains the code for various Discord bots developed for different purposes.
-Below are the details and setup instructions for each bot.
+This repository provides reference information and invite links for various Discord bots developed for different purposes.

 ## Bots